Aussie Children Taught to Reject Kisses, Hugs with Grandma

 Last year a sexuality educator suggested people ask their babies for consent before changing their nappies.

-Speaking to Australia’s ABC News on 8 May, Deanne Carson said she works with parents from birth teaching them “to set up a culture of consent in the home” and to talk to their newborn baby saying things like “I’m going to change your nappy now, is that OK?”
+Speaking to ABC News on 8 May, Deanne Carson said she works with parents from birth teaching them “to set up a culture of consent in the home” and to talk to their newborn baby saying things like “I’m going to change your nappy now, is that OK?”

 .